Gagancybersec01/SIEM-Internship-Phase-1/README.md

    Detects malware, unauthorized access, and suspicious behavior.
 5. **Monitoring Add-Ons:** AuditD and NXLog Tools

 -> We Download and install All Machines and Tools.
 Then Configure The Wazuh and Add Endpoint is Ubuntu With Monirotoing Tools AuditD and NXLog.
--> Here we detailed Explaind in **LAB-SETUP File** This File You Can Find the **Phase1-Tasks Folder** that How To Install, Steup and Configure the SIEM Lab Setup
+Here we detailed Explaind in **SIEM-LAB-SETUP File** This File You Can Find the **Phase1-Tasks Folder** that How To Install, Steup and Configure the SIEM Lab Setup.
+Go Through The File and Setup Lab.